-Your doctor has suggested you have an EGD as part of the evaluation at National Jewish Health.
-An EGD allows the doctor to look inside the esophagus, stomach and small intestine.
-These are the upper portions of your digestive system.
-You will be sedated for this procedure so it will not be uncomfortable.
-Your doctor will use a small flexible tube, starting at your mouth, to see inside your body.
-Your doctor may also do a biopsy during the EGD.
-During a biopsy a small amount of the tissue is taken from the lining of the digestive system.
-These biopsies can’t be felt so you will not be sore when you wake up.
-The tissue can be studied closely to help determine your diagnosis and the best treatment for you.
+Your doctor has suggested you have an EGD as part of your evaluation at National Jewish Health.
+An EGD allows the doctor to look inside the esophagus, stomach and small intestine using a small flexible tube.
+You will be sedated for this procedure so it should not be uncomfortable.
+Your doctor may also do a biopsy during the EGD, where a small amount of tissue is painlessly taken from the lining of the digestive system.
+The tissue is studied to help determine your diagnosis and the best treatment for you.

 Please follow these instructions closely.
 If this is not done, we will need to reschedule the test.

 The medicines you receive during the EGD will make you sleepy.
-Ask someone you know and are comfortable with to accompany you to drive you home after the procedure.
-If you do not have someone with you to drive you home, the procedure will be cancelled.
+You will need someone to drive you home after the procedure.
+If you do not have someone to drive you home, the procedure will be cancelled.
 It is a good idea to have someone with you through the remainder of the day and night, but this is not imperative.
 You will not be able to work, drive, or make any decisions for the rest of the day.
 You will not be allowed to use public transportation unless you are accompanied.

 If you use oxygen at home, please bring a portable oxygen unit with you.
-This includes oxygen use when you sleep and/or are active.
 You may need to use the oxygen for a while after the procedure.

 Please follow these instructions carefully:

-- Do not eat or drink anything after midnight.
+Do not eat or drink anything after midnight.
 If you are scheduled for the EGD after 12 noon, you may have clear liquids until 4 hours before your procedure time on the day of your EGD.
-Clear liquids include Gatorade, strained fruit juice (no citrus), soda, popsicles without fruit or cream, gelatin without fruit, broth (skim the fat off the top), coffee or tea (without milk).
-Avoid drinking only water.
-Do not drink anything red or purple.
+Clear liquids include Gatorade, strained fruit juice (no citrus), soda, popsicles without fruit or cream, gelatin without fruit, broth (skim the fat off the top), black coffee or tea (without milk).
+Do not drink anything red, orange, or purple.

-- Do bring your inhaled medicine with you.
+Do bring your inhaled medicines with you.
 If you have sleep apnea, bring your CPAP mask and machine with you.

-- Check in at the front desk at the time your test is scheduled.
+Check in at the front desk for your scheduled appointment.

 When you arrive the nurse will explain what will be done before, during and after the EGD.
 If you have any questions, please ask.
-The nurse will start an IV.
-The IV will be used to give medicine to make you sleepy and relaxed.
+The nurse will start an IV to give medicines to make you sleepy and relaxed.
 You will be monitored closely during the test.
-You will lie down during the EGD.
-A mouthpiece will help you keep your mouth open.
-Once the EGD is done you will rest.
-You will be sleepy in the beginning.
+Once the EGD is done, you will rest.
 Your doctor will determine when you are able to go home.

-Plan on being at National Jewish Health for 3 to 4 hours, although sometimes people stay longer.
+Plan on being at National Jewish Health for about 3 hours, although sometimes people stay longer.
 Remember to have someone pick you up after your EGD and stay with you during the night.

-This information has been approved by Philip D. Hanna, MD (September 2011).
+This information has been approved by Jeffrey King, MD (January 2015).